×

-Phoenix Sex Crimes Lawyer
+Phoenix Sex Crime Lawyer

 In the state of Arizona, sex crimes are some of the most severely punished crimes.
 Even offenses that don’t involve bodily injury or harm can get up to 1.5 years of jail time.
 A conviction may also mean getting lifetime probation and mandatory registration as a sex offender.
+The most effective way to minimize or avoid these penalties is to work with a Phoenix sex crimes lawyer who is diligent in defending the rights of those accused of these offenses.

 If you’ve been accused of or charged with an alleged sex crime in AZ, an experienced sex crime attorney can investigate your case and aggressively defend your rights.
 You don’t have to face these charges alone.

-At Dworman Law, we are committed to making sure that our clients are fairly and equally represented in court.
 Our criminal defense attorney Howard Dworman has the skills and experience to combat the allegations against you.
 Mr. Dworman has achieved many case dismissals and acquittals, and has even prevented certain sex crime charges for clients through his immense pre-charge work.

 Contact Dworman Law today at (480) 256-2449 to protect your rights.